 The Cuisinart DGB-700BC brews an excellent cup of coffee.
-The built-in burr grinder is a powerful tool in any coffee lover’s morning routine.
+The built-in burr grinder is a powerful tool in anyones morning routine.
 Once you taste the balanced and full flavor of freshly ground coffee, you won’t go back.
-The user response to the Cuisinart DGB-700BC Grind-and-Brew Coffeemaker have been very positive, with the exception of one major flaw, which was present a little too much noise for comfort.
+The user response to the Cuisinart DGB-700BC Grind-and-Brew have been very positive, with the exception of one major flaw, which was present a little too much noise for comfort.

 Robert Krups launched his kitchen appliance company in 1846 from Germany.
 Their initial products were precision scales and balances, which propelled them financially to develop many other types of kitchen products.
-Their first coffee makers hit the market in 1956 and in the 1980’s the business produced their first steam-powered espresso machines.
-The Krups KM7005 is one of the most popular coffee makers in the entire Krups series.
+Their first machines hit the market in 1956 and in the 1980’s the business produced their first steam-powered espresso machines.
+The Krups KM7005 is one of the most popular models in the entire Krups series.

 Design and Features

-The best part is, you don’t even have to worry about adding an extra step to your coffee routine.
-The Krups KM7005 can be programmed to grind and brew at whatever time of day you need your caffeine fix.
-This means you can get better coffee at no sacrifice to convenience.
+The best part is, you don’t even have to worry about adding an extra step to your routine.
+The Krups KM7005 can be programmed to start automatically at whatever time of day you need your caffeine fix.
+This means you can get better results at no sacrifice to convenience.
 Options for grind size are also programmable, giving you some flexibility as to the strength of your coffee.

-The coffee maker can brew up to 10 cups at a time.
-This is slightly lower than the industry standard (12 cups) for larger home coffee makers, but the difference is only about 8-10 ounces total, or a single mug worth of coffee.
+This model can brew up to 10 cups at a time.
+This is slightly lower than the industry standard (12 cups) for larger home machines, but the difference is only about 8-10 ounces total, or a single mug worth of coffee.

-Water quality is often overlooked a significant factor to great coffee, so Krups has installed a carbon water filter into the coffee maker so you don’t have to worry about it.
+Water quality is often overlooked a significant factor to great results, so Krups has installed a carbon water filter, so you don’t have to worry about it.
 This filter catches much of the calcium in the water, which is responsible for damage to your equipment and irregularities in the flavor of your final cup.

-The responses to the Krups KM7005 Grind and Brew Coffee Maker have been very positive.
-Most users are very satisfied with the coffee the coffee maker produces.
+The responses to the Krups KM7005 Grind and Brew have been very positive.

 - No multiple pieces that need to be cleaned and then replaced before and after brewing.